ProdioDesignWorks/notification-service-sdk-prodio/README.md

 ### Method

-`create subscriber:`
+`1.
+Create Subscriber:`
- method will Register the Subscriber of the service.
+ This will Register the Subscriber as a part of the service.

 ### Payload